provider image

 How Skyrizi (risankizumab) works

-Skyrizi (risankizumab) is a monoclonal antibody that works as an interleukin antagonist.
-It attaches to certain proteins in your immune system called interleukin-23 (IL-23) that play a role in causing inflammation.
-This stops the proteins from getting turned on, which helps lower inflammation.
+Skyrizi (risankizumab) is a type of monoclonal antibody.
+More specifically, it's an interleukin antagonist.
+It blocks proteins in your immune system called interleukin-23 (IL-23).
+These proteins play a role in causing inflammation.

 Drug Facts